cloudmesh-community/book/chapters/iot/hardware.md

 ### Small Footprint Battery Power

-The following board providesto the Raspberry Pi a lithium battery power pack expansion board.
+The following board provides to the Raspberry Pi a lithium battery power pack expansion board.
 It is powered by two 18650 Li-ion batteries providing steady.
 A 4-LED indicator indicates the level of charge.
 The board costs \$16.99.